Kingdom Hearts III: Music

 The game's soundtrack was composed by long-time series composer, Yoko Shimomura, and features additional contributions from Takeharu Ishimoto and Tsuyoshi Sekito.
 Shimomura felt pressure over working in the title since it was Square's first numbered game after several years.
 She wanted fans to look forward to the game, believing its content would appeal to the audience.
 The soundtrack includes a highly altered version of the track "Dearly Beloved" in order to fit the ending of the "Seeker of Darkness Arc".
 The soundtrack was released on November 11, 2022, the album of which contains 8 CDs.
-The soundtrack that plays during Xemnas, Ansem and Xehanort, "Forza Finale" ("last force" in Italian) was composed by Yasunori Nishiki, of whom Shimomura was a fan.
+The soundtrack that plays during Xemnas, Ansem, and Xehanort, "Forza Finale" ("last force" in Italian) was a collaboration between Shimomura (who contributed existing compositions from previous titles) and Japanese composer Yasunori Nishiki, of whom Shimomura was a fan.
 Due to the game being released worldwide, the team decided to localise titles in multiple languages.

 As with the first two main Kingdom Hearts games, it has a theme song written and performed by Hikaru Utada, titled "Chikai" in Japanese and "Don't Think Twice" in English.
 It serves as the game's ending theme.
 An additional theme, titled "Face My Fears" by Skrillex, Poo Bear, and Utada, is used for the opening of the game.
 Skrillex, a fan of the series, originally intended to remix "Don't Think Twice", before creating "Face My Fears", which also has a Japanese version.
 Both "Face My Fears" and "Don't Think Twice" were released on January 18, 2019.

 Utada requested that the producer Skrillex produce a remix of the song "Chikai" for Kingdom Hearts III, since it was known that he was a fan of the game.
 He proposed to instead make a completely new song.
 Utada agreed to collaborate with him and songwriter Poo Bear to write the song.